Skyborne Flight Academy Inks LOI for 30 More Bye eFlyer Trainers

 • Skyborne Airline Academy has expanded its commitment to Bye Aerospace, signing a letter of intent for an additional 30 eFlyer aircraft, bringing its total interest to 40.

-• Skyborne's investment is driven by a desire to reduce environmental impact and support its airline partners' sustainability goals.
+• Skyborne's investment in the eFlyer aircraft is driven by a desire to reduce environmental impact and support its airline partners' sustainability goals.

-• Bye Aerospace plans to produce its first eFlyer within the next 12 months, aiming for FAA certification in 2025 with customer deliveries to follow immediately.
+• Bye Aerospace plans to produce its first eFlyer within the next 12 months, with FAA certification and customer deliveries anticipated in 2025.

 See a mistake?
 Contact us.